-In 1887 the population of Skagway was two; 10 years later, 20,000 people lived there and the gold-rush town was Alaska's largest city.
-A center for saloons, hotels and brothels.
-Skagwav became infamous for its lawlessness.
+In 1887 the population of Skagway was two; 10 years later, it was 20,000; the goldrush town was Alaska's largest.
+A center for saloons, hotels and brothels, Skagway became infamous for its lawlessness.
 For a time, the town was held under the tight control of crime boss Jefferson Randolph 'Soapy' Smith and his gang, who conned and swindled naive newcomers out of their money and stampeders out of their gold dust.
-Soapy Smith was finally removed from power by a mob of angry citizens.
 In a gunfight between Smith and city engineer Frank Reid, both men died, ending Smith's reign as the 'uncrowned prince of Skagway' after only nine months.